 These habitat restoration activities are critical to ensuring that many of the rare species, such as ghost tiger beetle, prairie buttercup, wild lupine and eastern hog-nosed snake, continue to have the habitat they need to thrive.
 The area is also home to numerous grassland bird species, which are experiencing steep population declines throughout North America.

 It is through strong partnerships that NCC has been able to continue to steward and expand the Rice Lake Plains.
-One of these partnerships is the Rice Lake Plains Joint Initiative (RLPJI), an organization of 11 partners working together to protect and restore key sites on the Rice Lake Plains and to promote the long-term sustainability of the tall grass prairie and savanna habitat.
+One of these partnerships is the Rice Lake Plains Joint Initiative (RLPJI), an organization of 11 partners working together to protect and restore key sites on the Rice Lake Plains and to promote the long-term sustainability of the tall grass prairie and savannah habitat.
 A growing network of Conservation Volunteers committed to tall grass restoration has been generated through this partnership.